Implementing Monte Carlo Tests with P-value Buckets: Construction of confidence sequences

 \subsection{The Simctest approach}

-\cite{Gandy2009} constructed stopping boundaries to compute a decision for a p-value with respect to a single threshold $\alpha\in [0,1]$.
-We revisit this method before showing how it can be extended to p-value buckets.
+\cite{Gandy2009} provides a method to compute a decision for $H_0$ with respect to a single threshold in the same Monte Carlo setting as the one of Section~\ref{section_setting}.
+This approach can also be used to construct confidence sequences for multiple thresholds.